neurochain/core/doc/architecture.md

 With those really few rules, we are able to achieve a connected, scalable and decentralized mesh network.

 Example:
 * Bob has a max `max_connection` of 3.
-He will try to connect to 3 bots.
+He connects to 3 bots.
-* If Alice, William and Oli try to connect to Bob he will accpet.
+* If Alice, William and Oli try to connect to Bob, he will accpet them.
 Now Bob is connected to 6 peers.
-* If David tries to connect to Bob, Bob will nicely answer with a World with a peer list, and interrompt connection.
+* If David tries to connect to Bob, Bob will nicely answer with a ~world~ message containing a peer list, and interrupt the connection.

 ### Update Ledger

-After handshake (hello/worl), a bot needs to update its ledger.
+fter ther handshake (hello/world), a bot needs to update its ledger.
 It uses the tip given by the world message to recursively ask for a parent block.

 # Crypto